 Tim Tam Spread or you could call it Tim Tam Butter.
 No matter what you call it, it is damn delicious and easy to make.
-This is the Tim Tam Spread recipe you have been waiting for.

 For those not familiar with a Tim Tam, they would have to be Australia’s most loved biscuit.
 My American friends, you would call them a cookie.

 Cookie butter or cookie spread is not a new idea.
 Not so popular in Australia, you do see the odd jar here and there.
 For those that have tried Biscoff cookie butter, made from Speculoos biscuits, it can be rather addictive.
 I even made some Speculoos butter cups a few years ago.

 The notion of making Tim Tam spread came to me a few years ago.
 I was playing around with the biscuits to make a base for a Tim Tam cheesecake.
 I was a little overzealous turning them into a crunchy puree.

 A very delicious crunchy puree.
 Due to the ratio of the chocolate cream centre and the chocolate coating, when given a good blitzing in food processor you end up with a very sticky crumb.
 The more you blitz the smoother and spread like it becomes.

 Unfortunately it doesn’t really lend itself to true spread quality.
 If you blend through a little coconut oil or butter, you do come up with a Tim Tam spread.
 It’s a little on the crunchy side, it’s okay, but far from perfect.